-- ▶ X-Slot® Communication Bay The Communications Bay allows internal, UPS-powered communication with optional X-Slot cards.
-The X-Slot cards support several protocols such as SNMP, HTTP, and Modbus®.
-See Chapter 7, "Communication" for additional information. - ▶ Computer Interface Serial communication ports are standard on all UPSs, and are electrically isolated from the UPS.
-You can use these ports to link the UPS to the features described in Chapter 7, "Communication." - ▶ Summary Alarm Contacts Alarm contacts are provided for connection to equipment at your facility such as a light, an audible alarm, or a computer terminal.
+- X-Slot TM Communication Bay allows internal, UPS powered communication with optional X-Slot cards.
+The X-Slot cards support several protocols such as SNMP, HTTP and Modbus®.
+See Chapter 7, "Serial Communication" for additional information. - ▶ Computer Interface Serial communication ports are standard on all units, and are electrically isolated from the UPS.
+You can use these ports to link the UPS to the features described in Chapter 7, "Serial Communication," and Chapter 8, "Remote Notification." - ▶ Summary Alarm Contacts Alarm contacts are provided for connection to equipment at your facility such as a light, an audible alarm, or a computer terminal.
 The equipment you connect to these contacts alerts you to a UPS alarm.
 This feature is described further in Chapter 6, "Using Features and Options." - ▶ Building Alarm Monitoring You can connect your facility's alarm system contacts to six inputs in the UPS.
 The UPS uses these inputs to monitor your building alarms in addition to the UPS status.
 This feature is described further in Chapter 6, "Using Features and Options."